github/safe-settings/README.md

   pattern: '[a-zA-Z0-9_-]+'
 ```

+### Additional values

-In addition to these settings, **.github/suborgs/\*.yml** can also have the following settings:
+In addition to these values above, the settings file can have some addtional values

+1.  `force_create`: This is set in the repo-level settings to force create the repo if the repo does not exist.
+2. `template`: This is set in the repo-level settings, and is used with the `force_create`flag to use a specific repo template when creating the repo
-1. The `suborgrepos`section contains list of repositories that belong to the suborg.
-The repo names could be a `Glob` pattern to allow wild-card expression to specify repos in a suborg
+3. `suborgrepos`: This is set in the suborg-level settings to define an array of repos.
+This field can also take a `glob` pattern to allow wild-card expression to specify repos in a suborg.
+For e.g. `test*`would include `test`, `test1`, `testing`, etc.
-2. The `suborgteams` section contains a list of teams whose repos belong to the suborg
+4. The `suborgteams` section contains a list of teams, and all the repos belonging to the teams would be part of the `suborg`

 ### Env variables

+You can pass environment variables; easiest way to do it is in a `.env`file.

-1. __CRON__ you can pass a cron input to run `safe-settings` at a regular cadence.
+1. __CRON__ you can pass a cron input to run `safe-settings` at a regular schedule.
 This is based on [node-cron](https://www.npmjs.com/package/node-cron).
 For eg.
 ```
 # ┌────────────── second (optional)
 # │ ┌──────────── minute